Read waveform files into an ObsPy Stream object.

 XX.TEST..BHZ | 2008-01-15T00:00:00.025000Z - ... | 40.0 Hz, 635 samples

->>> st = read("http://examples.obspy.org/slist.ascii.bz2")
+>>> st = read("https://examples.obspy.org/slist.ascii.bz2")

 >>> print(st)